 The key things to consider are:

 Creating a catchy role title will help ‘sell’ your volunteer opportunity to potential volunteers.
-Be honest: make the title sound enticing and encourage people to apply without making them think the role is more than it is.

 Organisation & Role Overview

 People are often attracted to volunteering as much for the aims and objectives of the organisation as the role itself.
 Provide a brief overview of your organisation and its purpose.
 Include a short piece on the volunteer role and how it will contribute to the organisation’s work.

 Clearly and specifically outline the tasks the volunteer will undertake.
 This way, both you and the volunteer know exactly what is expected.